 COMBO VACCINE (FVRCP/FELV):

 This is a four shots in one vaccine that vaccinates against Feline Leukemia, Rhinotracheitis, Calici, and Panleukopenia viruses.
+The final kitten FVRCP/FELV vaccine will be given at 16 weeks of age.

 Our Protocol: Kittens are vaccinated at 8 weeks of age, and re-vaccinated at 12 weeks.
 They are re-vaccinated at 1 1/2 years of age and then every 3 years thereafter with the combination vaccine.
 Even strictly indoor cats that have access to outdoor cats should still be vaccinated.